TU-Wien-dataLAB/aqueduct/README.md

 ## 🚀 Getting Started

 The recommended way to get Aqueduct running locally is with Docker Compose.
 This will start the Django app, a PostgreSQL database, and a local mock OIDC provider (Dex) for authentication.

+> **NOTE:**
+> This example setup should work out-of-the-box; it is however not suitable for production.

 1. **Clone the repository**
    ```bash